prakulsharma/leetcode_practice/README.md

-# LeetCode 75
+# LeetCode Practice

-Solutions for LeetCode 75 in Python.
+Solutions for LeetCode questions in Python.

 To make an environment using conda: